nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Committing.md

 ## Altering Local Commits

-SmartGit provides several ways to make alterations to local commits:
+SmartGit provides several options for altering local commits:

-- **Undo Last Commit** will undo the last commit.
-The contents of the last commit will be moved to the [Index](../GitConcepts/The-Index.md), so no changes will be lost.
+- **Undo Last Commit**:  Moves the content of the last commit to the [Index](../GitConcepts/The-Index.md) without losing any changes.
-- **Edit Commit Message** allows you to edit the commit message of the last commit.
-In the **Journal** view on the working tree window or the **Graph** view of the log window, you can edit the commit message of any of the local commits by selecting the commit and invoking **Edit Commit Message** from the commit's context menu.
+- **Edit Commit Message**: Modify the commit message of the last commit or any local commit.
+Select the commit and invoke **Edit Commit Message** from its context menu in the **Journal** view of the Working Tree window or the **Graph** view of the Log window.
-- **Squash Commits** allows you to combine a range of local commits into a single commit, by selecting the commit range in the **Journal** view off the working tree window or the **Graph** view of the log window, and then invoking **Squash Commits** from the context menu of the commit range.
+- **Squash Commits**: Combine multiple local commits into a single commit by selecting the range of commits in the **Journal** view (off the Working Tree Window) or the **Graph** view (of the Log Window), then invoking **Squash Commits** from the context menu.
-- **Reorder Commits** - In the **Journal** view of the working tree window or the **Graph** view of the log window you can drag & drop a commit to another location in the list to effectively change its position.
+- **Reorder Commits**: Drag and drop a commit to a different location in the **Journal** or **Graph** view to change its position.

 #### Warning

 >
->Do not undo a commit that has already been pushed to a remote repository unless you understand the implications.
+>Avoid undoing a commit already pushed to a remote repository unless you understand the implications.
-> This could require a force-push, potentially discarding other users' commits in the remote repository.
+>Undoing such commits may require a force-puss, which could discard other users' commits in the remote repository.
 >